 When she returned to work full-time, Susan became the promotion manager of the Yorktown PennySaver, a job she held for 20 years.
 She created many original weekly contests--Phony Ad, Rhyme Time, and PennySaver Prophet.

-Susan lives with her husband, Larry, in Yorktown Heights, where she's writing short stories and editing Soldier Girl, Book Two of The Touchers.
+Susan lives with her husband, Larry, in Yorktown Heights, where she continues to write test passages and short stories.